tgrant06/GradeMaster/README.md

 | macOS   | arm64        | No        |
 | iOS     | arm64        | No        |
 | Android | arm64        | No        |

+#### Info
+- You also have to make shure you have the WebView2 installed on your System.
+[WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2)
+- The WebView2 should already be pre installed on all Windows 11 and most Windows 10 devices.

 #### The Desktop GUI Client is currently limited to Windows only.
 - Windows versions that are supported and work (tested): Windows 11